 - Fourth-tier: Only list if you were #1 through #5 in your class.

 - Skills that everyone should have as an attorney.
 You are being paid to analyze complex legal matters as an attorney.
-Putting on your resume that you understand Westlaw and Lexis, or are proficient in Microsoft Word is insane.
+Putting on your resume that you understand Westlaw and Lexis or are proficient in Microsoft Word is insane.
 I see this every day, however.
 Please get this off your resume.
 You make yourself look really stupid when you list this on your resume.
 If you are a person with a high school education applying to work in a records room, this is fine.
 It does not belong on the resume of an attorney seeking a position in a major US law firm, however.

 - Grades in law school classes (or worse yet, college classes).
 This is something I see all the time too.
 No one cares.
 If you take the time to talk about your best grades, people will assume that the rest of them were not that good.
 Leave this off.
 It makes you look like you are not big firm material.

 - Classes you took in law school.
 No one cares about this either.
 If you list this, you look weak as well.
 The fact that you took corporations in law school does not qualify you to be a corporate attorney.
-Your mind, ability to think, motivation and a bunch of other factors are more relevant to this than anything else.
+Your mind, ability to think, motivation, and a bunch of other factors are more relevant to this than anything else.

 - Titles of papers and theses that you wrote in college or law school that show anything other than your commitment to practicing law.
-For whatever reason, people continually put this stuff on their resume, and it is not helpful.
+For whatever reason, people constantly put this stuff on their resume, and it is not helpful.
 If you are a patent attorney and wrote about something science-related that's great; however, for the most part, looking like an intellectual is not the smartest thing you can do.
 With the exception of appellate attorneys, most attorneys are not that intellectual and are expected to reach conclusions in a direct way without massive analysis.
-I have seen attorneys list topics like:
+I have seen attorneys list such topics as:

-- Why Corporations are Cheating Americans Out of a Middle Class Life
+- Why Corporations are Cheating Americans Out of a Middle-Class Life

 - An Analysis of Female Genital Mutilation Ceremonies in the African Subcontinent